framevuerk/framevuerk/README.md

 # Framevuerk

-> A RTL and mobile-first Vue.js framevuerk.
+> Awesome fully responsive Vue.js framevuerk!

-Framevuerk is designed to be a lightweight and RTL [Vue.js](http://vuejs.org) UI framework with a simple API.
+Framevuerk is designed to be a lightweight and both rtl and ltr support [Vue.js](http://vuejs.org) UI framework with a simple API.

 `There is no stable api before 1.x.x :)`